iopkelvin/askdarcel-api/README.md

 - [NodeJS](https://www.npmjs.com/package/dotenv) (as a library)
 - [Ruby](https://github.com/bkeepers/dotenv) (as a library)

-Create a file named `.env` with the credentials listed in [this document](https://sheltertech.quip.com/2ft5Ax19Kc6h).
+In the root of the repo cloned to your local machine, create a file named `.env` with the credentials listed in [this document](https://sheltertech.quip.com/2ft5Ax19Kc6h).

 ### Set up the project